X-Immersion/Geppetto_Unreal_documentation/docs/Demo.md

 ![](./images/Micro_Expressions_image_1.png)

-Like phonemes and emotions, micro expressions use a [Geppetto Micro Expressions Data Table](./API.md#44-geppetto-micro-expressions-data-table) to retrieve the Morph Targets values.
+Like phonemes and emotions, micro expressions use a [Geppetto Micro Expressions Data Table](./API.md#44-geppetto-micro-expressions-data-table) to retrieve the Morph Target values.
-This time, however, the values can be **static** (like phonemes or emotions Morph Targets values) or **dynamic** (the Morph Targets values will change each time the Micro Expression is played).
+This time, however, the values can be **static** (like phonemes or emotions Morph Target values) or **dynamic** (the Morph Target values will change each time the Micro Expression is played).
 Please read section [4.4 - Geppetto Micro Expressions Data Table](./API.md#44-geppetto-micro-expressions-data-table) of the documentation for more information.